jaggyluis/test-mesh-parser/README.md

 ## TODO

-- optimize triangulation and bounding checks for polygons - right now it's using a pretty primitive implementation
+- optimize triangulation and bounding checks for polygons

-- implement triangulation and bounding checks for non convex polygons

-- implement rendering for non convex polygons :
+- implement more testing data for edge cases
-	- right now it is treating all polygons as convex for rendering which produces incorrect visuals

 - implement testing for :
     - adjacency layers

-- implement more testing data for edge cases

-- loading previously computed mesh data
+- loading previously computed mesh data into UI

-- lots of optimizations can still be made to the general algorithms
+- lots of optimizations